Skip to main content

 Extras

-The crossover between the studies of topology and abstract algebra gives rise to the concept of topological groups.
+The crossover between the studies of topology and group theory gives rise to the concept of topological groups.

 (b) (R,+)(\mathbb{R},+)